akira-kurogane/mongodb-guide/content/connecting_guide/mongo_shell/_index.md

 for (i = 0; i < 100; i++) { print(i); }
 function max(a, b) { return a > b ? a : b; }
 ```
-_Javascript that uses "db" special global object to send commands to the connection to a MongoDB server_
+_Javascript that uses a "db" special global object to send commands to the connection to a MongoDB server_

 ```javascript
 use <database_name>  //set current database namespace